RobinBailey84/classnotes/week_3/CRUD_checklist.md

 4. Create a console file and create instance of class.
 Test with pry.

-5. Create database and table.
+5. Create table in database.

 6. Create SqlRunner class with a self.run method